KxSystems/kx-vscode/README.md

     Several connection types are available (see below).

-2. Connect q/kdb to the configured connection.
+2. Connect VS Code to the configured connection.

 ### Connection types